 Point Supported Glass.
 This system is historically our customers’ most popular choice and our most versatile structural glazing system.
 Rotational point supports are optimally located by our engineers to maximize glass size, optimize glass structural performance and minimize structure.
 Extra-large panel sizes and cantilevered free glass edges are readily achieved.
-Standardized and tested A316L stainless steel fixing bolts for glass of all thicknesses and buildups are typically available from our stock.
+Standardized and tested A316L stainless-steel fixing bolts for glass of all thicknesses and buildups are typically available from our warehouses.
 They can be countersunk flush or button type with the head above the glass surface.
 Glass can be oriented in any plane.
 Hence, the system is ideal where overhead glass is to be suspended below structure.

 Edge Clamped Glass.
-Arguably Novum’s most simple yet easily adjustable structural glazing system can be implemented fully flush glazed or with small economical exposed caps.
+Arguably Novum’s most simple, yet easily adjustable structural glazing system can be implemented fully flush glazed or with small economical exposed caps.
 The glass is mechanically clamped at discreet points along its edges, as required to meet strength and deflection needs, and typically requires no notching or drilling.
 Panels can be oriented vertically, sloped or overhead and can be of almost any shape.
 The clamp readily accommodates any changes in surface angle of the two adjoining pieces of glass it is supporting and has the capability to accommodate transverse dead loads.

-The clamp material is comprised of high grade aluminum and stainless steel components with silicone bearing pads.
+The clamp material is comprised of high-grade aluminum and stainless-steel components with silicone bearing pads.
 It is versatile to either laminated or insulating glass and has even been adapted for use in hurricane zones.
 The system can also be realized with continuous caps which still allow free flow of air on the interior surface of the glass, reducing maintenance difficulties and potential condensation.